jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 In my experience, badass users aren't looking for hand-holding when they run into a problem.
-Instead, they are looking for helpful resources they can refer to again and again.
+Instead, they are looking for helpful resources they can refer to on their own time.

-So what might hold us back from adopting this approach?
+So what might hold us back from creating more helpful resources?

+Well one big reason for sure is that a lot of people are still in the "underwater" phase, too many light weight reps going on.

-The fear, I think, is that self-service support will lead to a disconnect with our loving customers.
+But there is also this underlying fear, I think, which is that self-service support will lead to a disconnect with our loving customers.
 I'm here to tell you that nothing could be further from the truth.

+First, let's look at how we are currently creating a connection with our new customers.

 ## the inbox is a terrible place to meet people.